Conan Gray: 2022–2024: Superache and Found Heaven

-2025-2026: Kid Krow, Decomposed, Wishbone and touring
+2025–2026: Kid Krow Decomposed, Wishbone and touring

 In January 2025, Gray was announced as part of the lineup for the Governors Ball Music Festival, signaling the beginning of a new promotional cycle.
 On Wednesday, March 19, 2025, he surprise-released Kid Krow, Decomposed, a fifth-anniversary edition of his debut album Kid Krow.
 This edition featured a hand-drawn alternate cover by Gray, and featured three bonus tracks: an unreleased song titled "Bed Rest", and live versions of "The Cut That Always Bleeds" and "Heather", both recorded during Found Heaven on Tour.

-On May 22, 2025, Gray announced his fourth studio album, Wishbone, set for release on Friday, August 15, 2025.
+On May 22, 2025, Gray announced his fourth studio album, Wishbone, which released on Friday, August 15, 2025.
 The announcement included the reveal of the album's artwork, which was Gray wearing a sailor costume on a blue background, as well as a short teaser video featuring Gray seated in a dimly lit car, accompanied by a snippet of new music.
-Wishbone will be his first album owned by himself under GirlyBoy, Inc. Gray also shared that the album was produced by Dan Nigro, Ethan Gruska, Noah Conrad, Elvira Anderfjärd, and Luka Kloser.
+Wishbone is his first album owned by himself under GirlyBoy, Inc. Gray also shared that the album was produced by Dan Nigro, Ethan Gruska, Noah Conrad, Elvira Anderfjärd, and Luka Kloser.
 The lead single, titled "This Song" was released on May 30, 2025, featuring Corey Fogelmanis as Brando and Gray as Wilson.
-On May 29, 2025, he announced a tour for Wishbone titled the Wishbone Pajama Show that lasted from September 11 to October 19, 2025 and featured Hemlocke Springs as the opening act for the American shows.
+On May 29, 2025, he announced a tour for Wishbone titled the Wishbone Pajama Show that lasted from September 11 to October 19, 2025, and featured Hemlocke Springs as the opening act for the American shows.
 Andrea Bejar was the opening act for the shows in Mexico.
 The second single, "Vodka Cranberry", which appears as the album's third track, was released on July 11, 2025.
 Wishbone released on August 15 alongside the official music video for "Caramel".
 Fogelmanis and Gray reprise their roles in both "Vodka Cranberry" and "Caramel" music videos.
+On November 27, 2025, Conan performed "Vodka Cranberry" while appearing in the Macy's Thanksgiving Day Parade 2025.
+He also appeared in a Macy's commercial entitled, "Holiday Gift Hotline".

-In 2026, Gray will go on the Wishbone World Tour with Esha Tewari as his opener.
-The tour will have 3 legs in North America, Europe, and Oceania.
-There will be 43 shows across all 3 legs.
+As of March 2026, Gray is currently on the Wishbone World Tour with Esha Tewari as his opener.
+The tour has three legs in North America, Europe, and Oceania.
+There will be 43 shows across all three legs.

+On March 21, 2026, Gray announced that "The Best", a song previously played on the Wishbone World Tour, would be released on March 27 as the lead single from the deluxe edition of Wishbone.
+On April 15, Gray announced the track list, featuring "The Best" and four new songs.
+Wishbone Deluxe released on April 24, 2026.

+Almost 2 months later, on June 12, 2026, Gray provided backing vocals to the song “Honeybee”.
+The song appeared on his friend Olivia Rodrigo’s album, You Seem Pretty Sad for a Girl So in Love.